 - Ensure the ring is set up correctly, with enough tables and chairs for the number of Officials around the ring,

-- Ensure Timekeeper is provided with a bell and stop clocks, provide Air horn if two rings are being used.
+- Ensure Timekeeper is provided with a bell, gavel and stop clocks, provide Air horn if two rings are being used.
 Place the Timekeeper individual bout paperwork in a folder at the Timekeeper position.

 - Ensure a power supply and multi socket extension lead is available for computer equipment at ringside (as required).